OOP in Practice

 std::string name() const override { return "Triangle"; }

-The area uses the cross-product formula—constructing vectors AB and AC, and dividing the absolute value of their cross product by 2 yields the triangle's area.
-This formula is more stable than Heron's formula, avoiding the need to calculate side lengths before taking a square root.
-The perimeter is the sum of the distances of the three sides, using the private static member function distance to avoid code duplication.
+};Area uses the cross-product formula—construct vectors AB and AC, and the absolute value of the cross product divided by 2 is the triangle's area.
+This formula is more stable than Heron's formula, avoiding the need to calculate side lengths first and then take a square root.
+Perimeter is the sum of the distances of the three sides, using the private static member function distance to avoid code duplication.

 Global operator<<—Enabling Direct cout for Shapes